-Georgia high court rejects challenge to 20-week abortion ban

-In a unanimous opinion published Monday, Georgia Supreme Court Justice Keith Blackwell wrote that the principle of sovereign immunity bars the courts from considering lawsuits against the state.
-Sovereign immunity shields the state and state agencies from being sued in their official capacity unless the General Assembly waives that protection.

-But Blackwell added, “we recognize the availability of other means by which aggrieved citizens may obtain prospective relief from threatened enforcement of unconstitutional laws.”
+Georgia high court: State can’t be sued without its consent

+ATLANTA (AP) — A challenge to a Georgia law banning most abortions after 20 weeks has led the state’s highest court to reaffirm that the state can’t be sued without its consent.
+But the court also said Monday that state officials can be sued as individuals to prevent them from enforcing laws alleged to violate the state Constitution.

+The ruling came as the Georgia Supreme Court rejected the challenge to a 2012 law that bans doctors from performing abortions five months after an egg is fertilized, except when a fetus has a defect so severe it is unlikely to live.
+The law also makes an exception to protect the life or health of the mother, but not for cases of rape or incest.

-The American Civil Liberties Union had challenged the 2012 law on behalf of three obstetricians.
-The lawsuit argued the exceptions are too narrow and that the law violates the privacy protections provided for in the state constitution.
+The American Civil Liberties Union sued to stop enforcement of the law on behalf of three obstetricians, saying the statute violates privacy protections guaranteed in the state Constitution.
+The lawsuit said the exceptions are too narrow and that doctors could face prison even when treating patients “in accordance to the best medical judgment.”

+The lawsuit challenging the law’s constitutionality was filed against Gov. Nathan Deal and other state officials in their official capacities.

 Most Read Stories